myminseok/tkg-publish-images-scripts/README.md

 - smaller file size to tansfer compares to VM( ex, ubuntu VM size 123G,  3 hours to export VM)
 - skips already download images
 - skips already upload images to the target container repos
-- resumes from the failed downloading/uploading images due to unstable networks or other issues
+- resumes from the failed downloading/uploading images due to unstable networks or other issues(see sample error message in the Appendix this file)

 **NOTE** tested for TKGm 1.4 for vsphere infrastructure<br>
 **TODO** scripts provides here doesn't do file integrity check download files. although scripts here uses temporary folder(/tmp) and move files once download successful to cope with failures, you need to check the integrity last downloaded file with hash or md5 to improve integrity